-Closing statements expected in Chicago officer's trial in Laquan McDonald killing
+Jury deliberations begin in Chicago officer's trial in Laquan McDonald killing

 Van Dyke is the first Chicago police officer to be charged with first-degree murder since 1980.

-Van Dyke took the stand Tuesday, telling the jury that McDonald's face was expressionless -- "his eyes were just bugging out of his head" -- as the teenager kept "advancing" on him, holding a knife.
+Van Dyke told the jury Tuesday that McDonald's face was expressionless -- "his eyes were just bugging out of his head" -- as the teenager kept "advancing" on him, holding a knife.

 Standing about 10 to 15 feet away, McDonald "turned his torso towards me," the officer testified.